Japan to Bar Foreigners with Recent Stays in Hubei

 It will be the first time for the Japanese government to impose an entry ban that specifies a certain area.

-Specifically, the government will not accept entry applications from foreigners with histories of being in Hubei within the past 14 days and holders of Chinese passports issued by the province, regardless of whether they have been confirmed to have the virus or not.
+Subject to the ban will be foreigners with histories of being in Hubei within the previous 14 days and holders of Chinese passports issued by the province, regardless of whether they have been confirmed to have the virus or not.
 "We can't deal with this unprecedented crisis if we stick to precedents," the prime minister stressed, instructing cabinet ministers to respond flexibly.

 [Copyright The Jiji Press, Ltd.]